 Trek Preparations and Sightseeing in Kathmandu Valley

-Early morning you will be picked up to go to the Kathmandu airport, from where you will take the airplane to Lukla, which will take about 30 minutes of flight time.
-At Lukla we will be meet our porters and will head north from the airstrip to Chablung (2700m).
-Here we will cross the Tharo Kosi river on a local-style suspension bridge.
-Just past the bridge we can see the peak of Kusum Kangru (6367m), which is the most difficult of the so-called “trekking peaks”.
-Beyond the Tharo Kosi the trail climbs a bit towards Ghat (2590m), we will cross a ridge marked with painted mani stones and climb to Phakding where we will stay overnight (3 hrs).
+Early in the morning, you will be picked up to go to the Kathmandu airport, from where you will take the airplane to Lukla, which will take about 30 minutes of flight time.
+At Lukla, we will meet our porters and head north from the airstrip to Chablung (2,700 m).
+Here we will cross the Tharo Koshi river on a local-style suspension bridge.
+Just past the bridge, we can see the peak of Kusum Kangru (6,367 m), which is the most difficult of the so-called “trekking peaks."
+Beyond the Tharo Koshi, the trail climbs a bit towards Ghat (2,590 m), where we will cross a ridge marked with painted Mani stones and climb to Phakding, where we will stay overnight (3 hrs).

-Our route of today to Tengboche weaves in and out of side valleys, making small ups and downs, to the teashops of Kenjoma, and joins the trail from Khumjung just before a collection of mani stones.
+Our route today to Tengboche weaves in and out of side valleys, making small ups and downs, to the teashops of Kenjoma, and joins the trail from Khumjung just before a collection of Mani stones.
 The views of Everest and Ama Dablam are excellent from this part of the trek.
-We pass the small settlement of Sanasa from where the trail drops towards Phunki Thanga (3250m).
-From here the trail climbs steeply through forests and around mani stones as it follows the side of a hill to the saddle on which the monestary of Tengboche sits at 3870m.
+We pass the small settlement of Sanasa, from where the trail drops towards Phunki Thanga (3,250 m).
+From here, the trail climbs steeply through forests and around Mani stones as it follows the side of a hill to the saddle on which the monastery of Tengboche sits at 3,870 m.
 The view from here is rightly deemed to be one of the worlds most magnificent.
-Kwangde (6187m), Tawachee (6542m), Everest, Nuptse, Lhotse (8501m), Ama Dablan, Kantega and Thamserku provide an inspiring panorama of Himalayan giants.
+Kwangde (6,187 m), Tawachee (6,542 m), Everest, Nuptse, Lhotse (8,501 m), Ama Dablam, Kantega, and Thamserku provide an inspiring panorama of Himalayan giants.
 We will spend the night in Tengboche village (5 hrs).

-From Tengboche we start our day by descending through forests of birches, conifers and rhododendrons to the village of Devuche.
-From here the level trail passes many mani walls in a deep rhododendron forest.
-After crossing the Imja Khola river the route climbs past some magnificently carved mani stones to Pangboche (3860m).
+From Tengboche, we start our day by descending through forests of birches, conifers, and rhododendrons to the village of Deboche.
+From here, the level trail passes many Mani walls in a deep rhododendron forest.
+After crossing the Imja Khola river, the route climbs past some magnificently carved Mani stones to Pangboche (3,860 m).
 This is the highest year-round settlement in the valley, and the Pangboche gompa is the oldest in Khumbu and once contained relics that were said to be the skull and hand of a yeti.
-Beyond Pangboche the route enters alpine meadows above the tree line, mostly consisting of scrub juniper and tundra.
+Beyond Pangboche, the route enters alpine meadows above the tree line, mostly consisting of scrub juniper and tundra.
 We will cross the Khumbu Khola river and arrive in Pheriche, which is a labyrinth of walls and pastures (4:30 hrs).

 Acclimatisation day in Pheriche

-The most important thing to acclimatisation to high altitudes is a slow ascent.
-Therefore it is imperative that we spend an additional night at Pheriche to aid the acclimatisation process.
-A good way to spend the day is to hike to the small summer settlement of Chhukung at 4730m.
-From here we have tremendous views of Island Peak (6189m), the south face of Lothse and the south eastern face of Ama Dablam.
+The most important thing for acclimatization at high altitudes is a slow ascent.
+Therefore, it is imperative that we spend an additional night at Pheriche to aid the acclimatization process.
+A good way to spend the day is to hike to the small summer settlement of Chhukung at 4,730 m.
+From here, we have tremendous views of Island Peak (6,189 m), the south face of Lhotse, and the south-eastern face of Ama Dablam.
 After enjoying the views here we return back to Pheriche (4 hrs).

-From Dughla the trail goes directly up the terminal moraine of the Khumbu Glacier for about an hour to the memorial area known as Chukpilhara, which was built in memory of six Sherpas who died in an avalanche during the 1970 Japanese skiing expedition on Everest.
-From here the trail drops a bit and follows the western side of the valley to Lobuche, a summer settlement at 4930m that has become a major trekking stop.
+From Dughla, the trail goes directly up the terminal moraine of the Khumbu Glacier for about an hour to the memorial area known as Chukpilhara, which was built in memory of six Sherpas who died in an avalanche during the 1970 Japanese skiing expedition on Everest.
+From here, the trail drops a bit and follows the western side of the valley to Lobuche, a summer settlement at 4,930 meters that has become a major trekking stop.
 The sunset on Nuptse, seen from here, is a memorable sight.

-The first section of todays trail follows the western side of the broad Khumbu valley and ascents gently through meadows besides the glacial moraine.
+The first section of today's trail follows the western side of the broad Khumbu valley and ascents gently through meadows besides the glacial moraine.
 The ascent becomes steeper and rougher as it crosses several side moraines.
 After rounding a bend in the trail, the conical peak of Pumori comes into view.
-On the lower slopes of this mountain a ridge extending to the south terminates in a small peak, known as Kala Pattar (5545m), meaning ‘black rock’.
+On the lower slopes of this mountain, a ridge extending to the south terminates in a small peak known as Kala Pattar (5,545 m), meaning "black rock."
 The trail then makes a short descent onto the sandy, flat expanse of Gorak Shep.
-From here we will continue to the current Everest base camp, which is about a 4 hours return walk from Gorak Shep.
-We will return to this small settlement after our visit to the base camp (6 hrs).
+From here, we will continue to the current Everest base camp, which is about a 4-hour return walk from Gorak Shep.
+We will return to this small settlement after our visit to the base camp (6 hours).

-After an early morning rise we will start our day by climbing the Kala Pattar (5545m).
+After an early morning rise, we will start our day by climbing the Kala Pattar (5,545 m).
 This is a steep ascent up the grassy slopes west of Gorak Shep.
-From Kala Pattar the entire Everest south face is visible as well as Lho La (the pass between Nepal and Tibet, also named the Western Cwm), Changtse (the northern peak of Everest) and most of the West-Ridge route.
+From Kala Pattar, the entire Everest south face is visible, as are Lho La (the pass between Nepal and Tibet, also known as the Western Cwm), Changtse (the northern peak of Everest), and most of the West Ridge route.
 We return to Gorak Shep for breakfast, then return to Kathmandu via Helicopter where our team will greet you and transfer you to your hotel

-Departure from Kathmandu or continue onward travels in Nepal.
+Departure from Kathmandu or continuation of onward travels in Nepal